-- 1. Demonstrate the basic syntax in American Sign Language. - 2.
-Recognize and produce appropriate grammatical structures, facial grammar, sign vocabulary, personal and possessive pronouns, classifiers and fingerspelling. - 3.
+- 1. Recognize appropriate grammatical structures, facial grammar, sign vocabulary, personal and possessive pronouns, classifiers and fingerspelling at an introductory level. - 2.
+Produce appropriate grammatical structures, facial grammar, sign vocabulary, personal and possessive pronouns, classifiers and fingerspelling at an introductory level. - 3.
 Demonstrate how to sign various types of numbers: cardinal (1-100), ordinal, age, clock time, basic number sentences correctly. - 4.
-Demonstrate communicative competence in ASL related to oneself, family, academic, and real-world surroundings. - 5.
+Demonstrate appropriate language and grammar usage related to oneself, family, academic, and real-world surroundings. - 5.
 Demonstrate how to navigate a signing environment and appropriate greetings and attention getting behaviors. - 6.
-Discuss aspects and issues of the Deaf Community, including its culture, the differences between Deaf and Hearing cultures; how Deaf and Hearing people have interacted historically, and the role of ASL in the lives of Deaf people.
+Discuss aspects of the Deaf Community, including its culture, the differences between Deaf and Hearing cultures; how Deaf and Hearing people have interacted historically, and the role of ASL in the lives of Deaf people.